k-kashapov/TrajectoryPlot/README.md

 Plots the solutions of differential equation in Python.
 Finds numerical solution with given time step.
 Trajectory starting points are picked randomly in a square of a given size.

 ## Setup
+Change functions `dxdt` and `dydt` to your preferred dx/dt and dy/dt.

 Set `draw_arrows` to `True` if you want arrows to be drawn at the end of the line.
 Arrow's direction corresponds with trajectory's.

 Some other parameters listed in program text can be changed.
 Give it a try.